 Some of my best friends at boarding school went to a . . . . you get the idea.

-Parents sometimes want to get rid of children, for various reasons.
+Parents often regret having children and decide to get rid of children, for various reasons.
 Since the parents may want to see the children again someday, like at Christmas, a boarding school is a good option.
 Parents may pay a lot of money for this option, or they may take the money for the experience from the child’s trust fund (oh, incredibly lucky child, to have money others can spend on him or her to get him away from the homestead!).

 Who pays for the boarding school is practically another subject.
-Show me a trust fund child now grown adult and struggling economically, and I will show you a person who wishes to God that the money was spent on buying a condominium in southern, northern, even central Valley California (you have my permission to switch the name of the state/province/country).
+Show me a trust fund child now grown adult and struggling economically, and I will show you a person who wishes to God that the money was spent on buying a condominium in southern, northern, even a central part of his or her state, country, canton or district.

 I went to Swiss boarding school as a teen.
 As it happened, I badly wanted to learn French.
 My brother, Steven, had been sent to a military academy in California, from which the poor soul could only come home on holidays.
 He was desperately unhappy there.
 I have to ask him the name of the school, fearful I will get it wrong.
 When he came back, I went away.

-By amazing circumstance, my mother remarried right before my brother, Steven, left.
-Steven and I thought it was Mom’s third marriage, but in fact it was the fourth.
+By amazing circumstance, my mother remarried right before either one of us left.
 Today we both have the uncomfortable feeling that she believed the chances for happiness in her new marriage would be better if we were out of her hair.

 She would know, of course.
 Her parents sent her off to Flintridge Sacred Heart Academy, a convent school—the same place that Joan Crawford’s daughter, Christina (author of Mommie Dearest), was sent.
-I loved my mother to bits, but she was a bad girl before I came around.
-She needed straightening out.
+I loved my mother to bits, but older people in her life felt she needed straightening out.

-This article begins the first of a series of ruminations on the boarding school.
-No matter how many friends the boarding school child retains from boarding school, the experience leaves an interesting, and often painful mark.
+No matter how many friends the boarding school child retains from boarding school, the experience leaves an interesting, and often painful, mark.

 In Wax Works, the mark is on both the students and the school.
-(Buildings are not supposed to be alive, but many of us know one that is.)
+(Buildings are not supposed to be alive, but many of us know one that they are.
+Just like graveyards, buildings absorb the feelings of those interred–and feelings always leak out again in some form.
+How they leak out in Wax Works is worth investigating.)